SVA44/machine-learning-spotify/README.md

 # machine-learning-spotify
-Analyzing Popularity Trend using Graphs and machine learning model which predicts an interval accurate upto 95%
+Analyzing Popularity Trend using Graphs and machine learning model which predicts an interval accurate up to 95%